AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Background and Motivation

 \subsection{LLM Inference Service}

 In LLM inference~\cite{achiam2023gpt,bengio2000neural}, the model accepts a list of tokens $\mathbf{x}=(x_1,\ldots,x_n)$, and outputs the conditional probability distribution of the next token $(x_{n+1} \vert x_1,\ldots,x_n)$.
-The trained LLMs are typically deployed onto inference systems to provide online services, where they receive requests consisting of token lists and generate a complete output sequence $(x_{n+1},\ldots,x_{n+T})$ by predicting the next token $T$ times.
+Trained LLMs are deployed onto inference systems to provide online services, where they receive requests consisting of token lists and generate a complete output sequence $(x_{n+1},\ldots,x_{n+T})$ by predicting the next token $T$ times.

 In real-world LLM inference systems, they usually need to handle dynamic request arrivals from a variety of workloads.
-Fig. \ref{fig:12} illustrates two representative LLM inference traces from Azure~\cite{patel2024splitwise}.
-The first pattern (trace 1) demonstrates sporadic bursts of requests, characterized by a generally low request rate but with extremely high peaks; the second pattern (trace 2) displays lower request volatility, yet still reflects the dynamic nature of system load.
+Fig. \ref{fig:12} displays three representative LLM inference traces from BurstGPT~\cite{burstgpt} and Mooncake~\cite{qin2025mooncake}.
+The first pattern (trace 1) exhibits substantial request rate variations, demonstrating significant minute-level fluctuations in system load.
+The second pattern (trace 2) reveals high-frequency periodic oscillations, indicating batch-style request arrivals that form intensive yet regular load patterns.
+The third pattern (trace 3) shows rapid fluctuations around a central value, with second-level dynamics that reflect both the stochastic nature and instantaneous variability of workload.
+Collectively, these distinct patterns capture the diversity and complex dynamics of real-world production system loads.
 A key requirement of LLM inference is to meet stringent latency requirements (i.e., SLOs), which necessitates inference systems to efficiently handle dynamic requests and achieve low-latency token generation~\cite{fu_serverlessllm_2024,234998,zhang2023shepherd,faaswap}.

 Request batching is a common approach to improve inference performance and resource efficiency for LLM inference~\cite{yu2022orca,gao2018low}.
 It fuses multiple requests associated with the same model as a batch, and executes them together to fully exploit parallel computing resources of hardware accelerators such as GPUs.
 Mainstream LLM inference systems such as TensorRT-LLM~\cite{TensorRT-LLM} and vLLM~\cite{10.1145/3600006.3613165} offer the ability of batching for enhanced efficiency.
 While request batching enhances GPU utilization during decoding, this method fails to address inefficiencies in scenarios with persistently low per-model request rates.
 According to real-world inference traces (Fig.~\ref{fig:1}), LLM services frequently experience prolonged periods of low request rates---a pattern consistent with prior observations of inference workloads\cite{faaswap}.
 These findings underscore a critical requirement for LLM inference systems: maintaining high computational efficiency even under sustained low request arrival rates.